The Desideratum; or, Electricity Made Plain and Useful

 The Desideratum; or, Electricity Made Plain and Useful - By a Lover of Mankind, and of Common Sense is a 1760 book by John Wesley advocating the use of electric shock therapy.
-Wesley collected the accounts of other researchers with "electrifying machines," and to them added observations from his own experiments in public clinics.
+Wesley collected the accounts of other researchers with "electrifying machines", and to them added observations from his own experiments in public clinics.

+Legacy

 The 72-page book has led Wesley to be mentioned alongside his contemporaries Richard Lovett and Jean Paul Marat as a pioneer advocate of the medical uses of electroconvulsive therapy, despite the fact that Wesley's tests and results are not considered scientific by modern standards.